 Outside Canada: Applicants who have been divorced outside Canada are required to follow a different process in order to ensure that their divorce is honoured in Canada.
 This process may take up to three weeks.
-Please consult the Vital Statistics Unit for further information.
+Please consult the Payment Centre for further information.

 A civil marriage ceremony performed by a Judge, Justice of the Peace or City Clerk is not available in Kingston.